How To Host An Italian Dinner Party

 spaghetti with clams in white bowl.

 The Italians have a way of making even the simplest ingredients taste amazing!
-This is the perfect pasta course to serve an Italian dinner party for friends.
+This is a lovely, light pasta course to serve an Italian dinner party.

 Wine pairing for seafood pasta